 The oldest significant structure in Marquette, Marquette Harbor Lighthouse, which was built in 1853, has offered safe passage for many sailors and continues to today.
 The Lighthouse was rebuilt in 1866 and later expanded in 1909.
 Currently operating on the same grounds, the Marquette Maritime Museum and the Marquette Harbor Lighthouse share the tale of the Great Lakes iron ore trade, making it a great visit for history enthusiasts.
 The Marquette Harbor Lighthouse is also listed on the National Register of Historic Places.

 Presque Isle Harbor Breakwater Light

 Planning a trip to Presque Isle Park?
 Be sure to check out Presque Isle Harbor Breakwater Light, located at the end of breakwater stones, before you enter the park.
 The Lighthouse is still currently active, using its red beacon to guide iron ore freighters into the harbor.

 STANNARD ROCK LIGHTHOUSE

-Discovered by Captain Charles C. Stannard, Stannard Rock is a massive and treacherous reef formation located 42 miles north of Marquette in Lake Superior.
+Discovered by Captain Charles C. Stannard, Stannard Rock is a massive and treacherous reef formation located 42 miles north of Marquette in Lake Superior— Nicknamed the loneliest place in North America.
 Stannard Lighthouse was built in 1877 to protect sailors from crashing into the dangerous reef.
-Nicknamed the loneliest place in North America, Stannard Rock Lighthouse is used for climate research and is protected under the National Historic Lighthouse Preservation Act.
+The lighthouse is owned by Superior Watershed Partnership and used for international (US/Canada) climate research.
+SWP Staff uses data collected through monitoring to devise climate adaptation plans for regional coastal communities.
+Stannard Rock is protected under the National Historic Lighthouse Preservation Act.